Acute Abdominal Pain in Adults

 • Beware ‘gastroenteritis’ masking or developing into an acute appendicitis.
 Make arrangements for follow-up and emphasise that constant pain needs urgent review

-• Keep an open mind if the patient has a history of functional problems or irritable bowel.
+• Prejudice is easy if the patient has a history of functional problems or irritable bowel.
 Surgical pathology can happen to anyone, so be objective.

 • Don’t forget to examine the hernial orifices, especially if obstruction is a possibility.